JulianKemmerer/PipelineC/docs/pypeline_guide.md

 ### Synthesising for the FPGA

-Run pipelinec on the design file (see the main PipelineC documentation for build steps).
+Run `pypelinec` on the design file (see the main PipelineC documentation for build steps).
 The `PART()` call and `@MAIN(mhz)` frequency constraint are forwarded to Vivado.

 ---